CV layout refers to how you structure the appearance of your CV, such as your font size, line spacing, and margins, and the CV design you choose.

-2.5 cm margins are the standard for most printed documents in the UK, and they’re also standard for CVs.
-However, if you’re trying to fit more of your professional details onto one page, you can reduce the margins to 1.27 cm on all sides.
-Don’t shrink them any more than that, or your CV will appear jam-packed.
+The standard margin size for UK CVs is 2.5 cm.
+But if you’re trying to fit more of your professional details onto the pages, you can reduce the margins to 1.27 cm on all sides.
+Just don’t shrink them any more than that, or your CV will appear jam-packed.

-Use single or 1.5 line spacing to neatly condense information without making your CV feel too tight (or spread out).
+Also, use single or 1.5 line spacing to neatly space information without making your CV feel too tight (or spread out).